csc-training/csc-env-eff/_hands-on/batch_jobs/serial.md

 ## Serial jobs

-💬 A serial program can use only one core (cpu)
+💬 A serial program can only use one core (cpu)
-    - One should request only one core from Slurm.
+    - One should request only one core from Slurm
     - The job doesn't benefit from additional cores
     - Excess reservation is wasted since it wouldn't be available to other users